How to Seal Painted Wood for Outdoor Use

 pouring linseed oil

-Then you can have the combinations of these oils with mineral spirits and other components for the paints.
+You can also combine these oils with mineral spirits and other components for the paints.
 Danish oil and teak oil are some of the popular blended products of natural oils and polyurethane.

 Shellac